The Functional Medicine Approach to Hypothyroidism

 To support optimal thyroid function while following The Myers Way®, I recommend adding The Myers Way® Multivitamin to your supplement regimen.
 This specially-formulated multivitamin is jam-packed with micronutrients in the forms your body wants and the amounts your thyroid needs.
 With optimal levels of thyroid-supporting minerals such as zinc, selenium, and iodine, alongside antioxidants including vitamins C and E and other free radical scavengers, no other multivitamin on the market does more to support your thyroid!

-I personally lived with thyroid issues.
-I’ve spent my career perfecting the art of supporting thyroid health for myself and anyone who wants to achieve optimal health.
-I hope this information empowers you to take back your health!
+I personally lived with thyroid issues and experienced the devastating effects of conventional medicine’s approach.
+I’ve spent my career perfecting the art of supporting thyroid health for myself and my patients.
+I have made it my mission to give you the tools to achieve optimal health.
+You can take back your health through The Myers Way®!

 Updated on: Published on: